karalowry/Lowry-Portfolio/FinalPartTwo.md

 **Interviewee One:** My first takeaway from this interview was that the flow and design of the project works for them, but they would like some more distinction between the sections.
 My second takeaway was that the data visualization comparing funding of Section 8 Housing Choice Vouchers to SNAP and Pell Grant might seem like I am saying those programs are overfunded, or funds should be transferred to Section 8 from those programs.
 My thid takeaway is that some people may not be interested in calling their representatives.

-**Interviewee Two:**
+**Interviewee Two:** My first takeaway is that the story is flowing well.
+My second takeaway is that I can reduce some redundancy on the graphics, and that not everyone will know that the Flourish visualizations are interactive.
+Third, the spacing of the project needs fixed.

 **Interviewee Three:** My first takeaway is that the map is a little confusing.
 My second takeaway is that the flow of the story seems to work well for everyone, and the graphics are benefical.
 My third takeaway is that the call to actions should have concrete steps to complete to make it more likely people will do them.

 # Next Steps

 First,  I am going to add all the text needed to complete the project.
-Then, I am going to try to make the sections more distinct in my project.
+Then, I am going to try to make the sections more distinct in my project through fixing some spacing issues.
 I also am going to spend some time thinking through my visualization comparing spending on Section 8 to SNAP and Pell Grants, as well as the map.
 I think I just need to add some more context, but I will probably asked Interviewee One for their feedback once I make some changes.
+I am also going to look through my visualizations again and give rid of redundancy, especially in my icon visualizations.
 Additionally, I am going to change the first call to action to include emailing representatives instead of only calling them.
 I think this makes it more likely people will do it because emailing is a lot less intimidating than talking on the phone.
 I will also expand on the call to actions with resources to make it easier for people to complete them.